Last Updated on March 27, 2026 by omgbart

-In addition to loving Drunk Elephant for their handful of complexion-perfecting staples (Framboos, A-Passioni, and D-Bronzi, to name a few), I have to give major props to the brand for low-key improving their already best-selling formulas.
-While some brands seem to quickly discontinue your favorites, DE chooses to quietly tweak their ingredient decks to improve the user experience and elevate the already impressive results.
+In addition to loving Drunk Elephant for their handful of complexion-perfecting staples (Framboos, A-Passioni, and D-Bronzi, to name a few), I have to give major props to the brand for consistently improving their already best-selling formulas.
+While some brands quickly discontinue your favorites, DE chooses to refine their ingredient decks to improve the user experience and elevate already impressive results.

-I can’t say I agree with every Drunk Elephant Skincare Commandment (waking up and not washing my face in the morning is just not an option and I’m still not convinced about taking a smoothie approach when retinol or acids are involved), I will be the first to admit that upgrading B-Hydra and changing Shaba’s packaging are among some of the best moves they could make.
-Most recently, Lala Retro underwent some changes and since I was lucky to score a jar pre-release, it joined my skincare routine over the last month.
-Here’s the scoop.
+I can't say I agree with every Drunk Elephant Skincare Commandment (waking up and not washing my face in the morning is just not an option and I'm still not convinced about taking a smoothie approach when retinol or acids are involved), but I will be the first to admit that upgrading B-Hydra and changing Shaba's packaging are among some of the best moves they could make.
+Most recently, Lala Retro underwent some changes and since I was lucky to score a jar pre-release, it joined my skincare routine for an extended period.
+Here's my verdict.

 Then & Now

 My first encounter with Lala pre-dates the pre-press-down jars.
-During the winter, the dense yet whipped formula was my skin’s savior–day and night.
-The end.
-As much as I enjoyed its nourishing properties, the cream didn’t play well with my combination skin in warmer weather, however.
-That’s fine since Protini is my jam year-round and one I can actually easily mix with a serum if I so choose (I said I wasn’t yet convinced about their smoothies.
-I didn’t say I’ve stopped trying them).
+During the winter, the dense yet whipped formula was my skin's savior, day and night.
+As much as I enjoyed its nourishing properties, the cream didn't play well with my combination skin in warmer weather.
+That's fine since Protini is my go-to year-round and one I can easily mix with a serum if I so choose.
+(I said I wasn't yet convinced about their smoothies.
+I didn't say I've stopped trying them.)

 What’s new?